Redwood forest

 This is not performance.
 It is a relational and regulated creative space where expression unfolds safely and intentionally.

-Oreka Sound integrates depth-oriented psychotherapy with music therapy and sound-based practices.
+Oreka Sound integrates depth-oriented clinical practice with music therapy and sound-based approaches.
 Verbal reflection, somatic awareness, and creative process operate together in service of healing and growth.

 Grounded Practice